influxdata/docs-v2/content/influxdb/cloud/query-data/parameterized-queries.md

 The Flux engine will replace `params.mybucket` with the bucket name that we want to query.

 ### Sending the request

+Usage: When using the `api/v2/query` endpoint, pass query parameters using the `params` field in the request body.

 Specify the value of the mybucket parameter at the end of the Flux query request payload with